 - Attend monthly meetings and additional meetings as deemed necessary

 - Remain in good standing with local, state, and federal laws and policies and university policies and standards

 - Serve a one-and-a-half-year term from spring 2023 through spring 2024.

 Who is eligible?

-Applications for the Chancellor’s Student Mental Health Council open annually in December, and new members are typically notified by the end of January.
+Applications for the Chancellor’s Student Mental Health Council open in January, and new members are typically notified in March.

 A panel of staff representing the Division of Student Affairs and Academic Affairs will review applications and recommend candidates to serve on the council.
 Council members will be invited to serve by the IUPUI chancellor.

 February 5 – Applications are due at 11:59 p.m.